Ode to Mustard (and Uses of Mustard Seeds)

-The flavor of mustard isn’t often sought after.
+The flavor of mustard isn’t particularly sought after.
 Rarely do you hear, “I’ve got a real craving for mustard!” or, “If there was one thing I could eat right now, it would be mustard.”
 Mustard always plays second fiddle to whatever main course or side it is accompanying.
 Mustard is never the prominent flavor but almost always an accompaniment to the star of the dish.
-You may think that this would be a disservice to the wonderful and vibrant flavor of the mustard seed, but this is exactly where the mustard seed shines.
+Rather than being a slight to mustard seed, this is exactly where the little thing shines.
 The flavor mustard seeds bring to a dish doesn’t need to be highlighted; instead it’s used to compliment and accentuate the dish.
 Its fiery flavor pairs beautifully with almost any dish, providing an acidic and somewhat bitter element that’s intended to liven up the plate.

-Of all the seeds Savory Spice carries, mustard seed is one of the most versatile and widely used—both in our signature spice blends and throughout the culinary world.
+Of all the seeds Savory Spice carries, mustard is one of the most versatile and widely used—both in our spice blends and throughout the culinary world.
 Mustard seeds can be found in American, European, Asian, and Indian cuisines, playing an important part in each.
-Don’t be fooled by the lack of size in the mustard seed; it’s a small but mighty seed that brings powerful flavor to any dish.
+It’s a small but mighty seed that brings powerful flavor to any dish.

 What kind of mustard should I use?